 There are multiple potential reasons that can cause your laminate floor to appear dull.
 Common ones include dust and dirt residue build-up, wrong cleaning methods, and tools used on the floor.
-Not vacuuming the floor regularly despite the need, use of water-based cleaning methods are some common mistakes that most people tend to make.
+Not vacuuming the floor regularly despite the need, use of water-based DIY cleaning methods are some common mistakes that most people tend to make.

 What is the best cleaner for laminate floors?